IoTCrawler/iotcrawler-samples/README.md

 # IoTCrawler Samples
-You can use the samples to get start with IoTCrawler framework.
+You can use the samples to get started working with IoTCrawler framework.